St. Lawrence species

 REGULATIONS:

 The blue mussel used to be the star species of Quebec mariculture.
-However, since the 2010s, sea ducks, which are very fond of this mollusk, have been giving mussel farmers a hard time.
-So much so, that in 2024, there aren’t many mussel farmers left in Quebec.
+However, since the 2010s, sea ducks, which are very fond of this mollusc, have been giving mussel farmers a hard time.
+So much so that in 2024, few mussel farmers remain in Quebec.

 BENEFITS: